-Get a LEGIT way to make money online – one which shows you how to turn your passion or hobby into a successful Affiliate Marketing business.
+See a LEGIT Way to Make Money Online – one that shows you how to turn your passion or hobby into a successful Affiliate Marketing business from scratch.

-When I first landed on the tacky sales page, alarm bells immediately rang in my head because you could say I’ve been around the block a few times when it comes to online scams.
+When I first landed on the tacky sales page, alarm bells immediately rang in my head.

 The ‘WP’ system raises a number of scam warnings that you should bear in mind before deciding to part with a single penny.

 - It creates fake urgency – “All positions are filling up & are limited.
 Only 3 spots available – Act now” + a countdown timer is also used.